ASA-P/PlaywrightSynoptic/README/Adding Authentication.md

 <SKIPAUTHENTICATIONVERIFICATION>0</SKIPAUTHENTICATIONVERIFICATION>
 ```
 ### **Context Class**
-In the ContextOptions method below if the state.json file exists it is added as the StorageStatePath in the browser context.
+In the ContextOptions method below, if the state.json file exists it is added as the StorageStatePath in the browser context.
 ```
 namespace Playwright.Custom.NUnit
 {